timescale/docs/promscale/quick-start.md

 with Docker containers.
 This quick start guide demonstrates how to use Docker Compose to set up and run Promscale as unified metric and trace observability backend for Prometheus, Jaeger and OpenTelemetry.
-It also includes some additional pre-configured tooling for you to get familiar with additional Promscale features, such as performance monitoring and visualization tools.
+It also includes some additional pre-configured tooling for you to get familiar with additional Promscale features, such as application performance monitoring dashboards and visualization tools.

 To learn more about how Promscale can improve your observability stack, see [About Promscale][about-promscale].
 For instructions on installing Promscale directly, see